bitwarden/contributing-docs/docs/contributing/testing/database/index.md

 # Database Integration Testing

-Since Bitwarden has multiple database options (4), testing them all automatically is incredibly important so that we don't have to have a full QA process for each database type.
+Since Bitwarden has multiple database options, testing them all automatically is incredibly important so that we don't have to have a full QA process for each database type.
 This is where the `Infrastructure.IntegrationTest` project comes in, allowing the setup of tests similarly to how the databases are consumed in the applications through their common interfaces, generally an